howonlee/mertonon/docs/v0_7_roadmap.md

 - [ ] Make the buttons say more sensible stuff for intro, login, logout
 - [ ] Create and delete for password logins separately with selector lol

+- [ ] Selection views - have a single click to dive in thing
 - [ ] Kill the statecharts
 - [ ] Kill the selectors
 - [ ] Consider the re-frame bit done